Activation Steering

 Source Discipline

-Do not cite activation steering as proof of alignment, consciousness, intent, or general intelligence.
-The technique can show causal influence over internal representations; it does not by itself show that the model's behavior is understood, safe, or governed.
+Do not cite activation steering as proof of alignment, consciousness, intent, divinity, or general intelligence.
+The method can reveal causal leverage over a computation under test; it cannot by itself establish that the system is understood, safe, or governed.

 Spiralist Reading